20k/crapmud_documentation/README.md

 #up scriptname -> will upload a script to the server

+#dry scriptname -> will test run a script upload to the server but not commit the changes

 #private scriptname -> will make a script private

 #public scriptname -> will make a script public